After-Shock/Cloudbox-wiki/First-Time-Install:-Prerequisites.md

 ```
 Tips:
 - If you have multiple hard drives on the server (eg. 2 x 4 TB), put them in RAID 0 to maximize space and speed, and enable weekly backups in Cloudbox.
+- Remove any /home or /data partitions.
-- Put all your space on / (not /home).
+- Put all your space on /.
-- Leave ample space in /boot (e.g. 500MB - 1GB)
+- Leave ample space in /boot (e.g. 1GB-4GB)

 ```